Aetherinox/mobaxterm-utility-py/CONTRIBUTING.md

 <br />

-#### Line Length
+##### Line Length
-Please try to keep the maximum characters to 80.
+Keep the maximum character count to 100 per line.
 If you are revising old code which doesn't follow this guideline; please rewrite it to conform.

 <br />

-#### Blank Lines
+##### Blank Lines
 Surround top-level functions and class definitions with a blank in-between.

 Method definitions inside a class are surrounded by a single blank line.

-Extra blank lines may be used (sparingly) to separate groups of related functions.
-Blank lines may be omitted between a bunch of related one-liners (e.g. a set of dummy implementations).
+Extra blank lines may be used (sparingly) to separate groups of functions related to one another.
+Blank lines may be omitted between a bunch of related one-liners (e.g: set of dummy implementations).

 <br />

-#### Imports
+##### Imports
 Imports should usually be on separate lines:

 <br />